 Penn Commercial offers educational programs designed to train students in the shortest time possible for entry-level positions within their chosen fields.
 To provide meaningful instruction and training, classes are limited in size and vary by program.
-Average lecture class sizes are 18:1 student/teacher ratio.
+Average lecture/lab class sizes are 9:1 student/teacher ratio.
 Laboratory/shop classes enable students to receive hands-on training using equipment similar to that used in industry.
-To ensure that students receive the necessary time and attention to build experience and confidence, average laboratory/shop classes are 15:1 student/teacher ratio.
 For CDL classes the number of students assigned to each class is based on a student to teacher ratio that provides adequate time allocation to each individual, both in the classroom and in trucks.
-The maximum student/teacher ratio is 8:1 in the classroom, 4:1 on the skills pad and 4:1 in the road trucks.
+The maximum student/teacher ratio is 8:1 in the classroom, 4:1 on the skills pad and 4:1 on the road.